 Unfortunately, that practice is still prevalent in some countries excluding some European countries, Australia and New Zealand.
 (These counties have banned the use of bone char)

 However, that doesn’t prevent companies from sourcing sugar from places where that practice is still ongoing.
-To find whether or not a company uses sugar bleached with bone char you have to contact the company.
+To find out whether or not a company uses sugar bleached with bone char you have to contact the company.
 One brand that partly relies on suppliers providing sugar bleached with bone char is Oreos.
 A brand that is very popular among vegans.

 Fortunately, some companies use well-known alternatives like activated charcoal.
 Apparently, you can achieve the same result without using the carbonized bones of animals.